-Draping yourself in yards of loose, flowing fabric only makes you look bigger and disheveled.
+Draping yourself in yards of loose, flowing fabric only makes you look bigger.

 Photo by NikkoLim

 It is even more in important that the curvy planner dress well.
-You are already battling a stigma that you are lazy and messy.
-You must wear fitted, structured, quality clothing.
+We are already battling a stereotype.
+You should wear fitted, structured, quality clothing.

 Photo by Barry Cardoso